 I lived in NYC for close to six years, but I probably spent more than half of that time exploring outside of the city.
-Kurt and I were having dinner in Boulder with Katie Bono and Ben Chapman this past spring and Katie asked me about New York.
+Kurt and I were having dinner with Boulder friends, Katie Bono and Ben Chapman, this past spring when Katie asked me about New York.
 I said, “You couldn’t pay me to move back to NYC!”
 I loved my time there and I thought it was an important chapter in my life, but I said that I would never move back.

 “Live in New York City once, but leave before it makes you hard.
 Live in Northern California once, but leave before it makes you soft” – not Kurt Vonnegut

-Well, Kurt was offered a really good job with PBS and I love him very much.
-We’d been doing long distance on and off for the better part of a year, enough to know that we could do it but didn’t want to anymore.
-Deep down, I knew that moving back to NYC to be with Kurt was going to be another important chapter, for both of us, and I didn’t want to miss it.
+Well, Kurt was offered a really good job with PBS and we’d been doing long distance on and off for the better part of a year.
+It was enough to know that we could do it but didn’t necessarily want to anymore.
+Deep down, I knew that moving to NYC to be with Kurt was going to be another important chapter, for both of us, and I didn’t want to miss it.

-I’d just returned from a few days in the Gunks, my home crag, still riding a small wave of bliss.
-Coming back to the place where I learned how to rock climb has been a humbling experience.
+Coming back to the place where I started my journey has been a humbling experience.
 When I first left, I had a case of the “big fish in a small pond”.
 I had much to explore in the world out west, both in my climbing and within myself.
-I wouldn’t necessarily say that I was “ready” for that departure, but life (much like climbing) can be a constant lesson where you are in too far over your head and figure things out.
+I wouldn’t necessarily say that I was “ready” for a departure, but life (much like climbing) can be a constant lesson where you are in too far over your head and figure things out.
 I didn’t know it then, but that was the whole point.

 “The mass of men lead lives of quiet desperation.” – Henry David Thoreau (also not Vonnegut)

 But when you’re committed to making any kind of change, uncertainty is inevitable.
 There is less fear of it when you can embrace the unknown.
-I told Kurt, much like city living, when you can embrace the shittiness of it all, you can start to see some its beautiful features.
+I told Kurt, much like city living, when you can embrace the shittiness of it all, you can start to see some its beauty.

 Life will always throw the unexpected your way–you can’t plan for anything but you can certainly plan on that.
 It’s what makes it heartbreaking and wonderful in the same breath.
 You are never really ready and generally speaking, now is as good a time as any.
 There is a difference between having a plan for everything and being prepared–prepare for the job interview of your dreams.
 Train for the alpine expedition of a lifetime.
 Whatever you do and whatever the outcome, what matters most is that the end of every adventure leaves you inspired.